Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic quark-meson coupling model

 Once the quark saturation density is found, we can realize the model in the pre and postsaturation regions as in Sec.~\ref{subsec:correctedgaussianmodel}.
 In the presaturation region, i.e. $\rho_N < \rho_{sat}^\ast$, the matter can be well described by the QMC model itself.

 In the postsaturation region, i.e. $\rho_N > \rho_{sat}^\ast$, we introduce the depletion phase in the nucleon momentum distribution.
-The boundary for the unoccupied bulk part, $k_b^\ast$, and the upper bound of the nucleon momentum, $k_s^\ast$, in SNM are evaluated by Eq.\,(\ref{eq:rhoabove}), in which $k_b$ and $k_s$ are respectively replaced with $k_b^\ast$ and $k_s^\ast$, and the modified boundary condition, Eq.\,(\ref{eq:determination3}) with $k_b^\ast$ and $k_s^\ast$
+The boundary for the unoccupied bulk part, $k_b^\ast$, and the upper bound of the nucleon momentum, $k_s^\ast$, in SNM are evaluated by Eq.~(\ref{eq:rhoabove}), in which $k_b$ and $k_s$ are respectively replaced with $k_b^\ast$ and $k_s^\ast$, and by the modified boundary condition, Eq.~(\ref{eq:determination3}) with $k_b^\ast$ and $k_s^\ast$

-For PNM, Eqs.\,(\ref{eq:rhoaboven}) and (\ref{eq:determination4}) with $m^\ast$, $\epsilon^\ast$, and $a^\ast$ generate the two momenta, $k_b^\ast$ and $k_s^\ast$.
+For PNM, Eqs.~(\ref{eq:rhoaboven}) and (\ref{eq:determination4}) with $m^\ast$, $\epsilon^\ast$, and $a^\ast$ similarly generate the two momenta, $k_b^\ast$ and $k_s^\ast$.
 Fig.~\ref{fig:kbksast} depicts the density dependence of $k_b^\ast$ and $k_s^\ast$.
-In the calculation of the QQCM model, as discussed in the end of this section, we adjust the parameters in the regulator so as to reproduce the sound velocity inferred from the observed data of neutron stars and pressure determined by the experiment of heavy-ion collisions (HICs) at high energy, i.e. we take $\nu =2.0$ and $w=0.4$ GeV.
-By choosing the large values of the parameters, the rapid rise of the momenta beyond $\rho_{sat}$ can be completely eliminated.
+In the calculation of the QQCM model, as discussed in the end of this section, we adjust the parameters in the regulator so as to reproduce the sound velocity inferred from the observed data of neutron stars and pressure determined by the experiment of heavy-ion collisions (HICs) at high energy.
+We here take $\nu =2.0$ and $w=0.4$ GeV.
+By choosing the large values of the parameters, the rapid rise of the momenta beyond $\rho_{sat}$ can be completely controlled.

-Using Eqs.\,(\ref{eq:nucleondist1}) and (\ref{eq:nucleondist2}) with $k_b^\ast$ and $k_s^\ast$, the total energy per nucleon in matter is given by Eq.\,(\ref{eq:energydensity}) with
+Using Eqs.~(\ref{eq:nucleondist1}) and (\ref{eq:nucleondist2}) with $k_b^\ast$ and $k_s^\ast$, the total energy per nucleon in matter is given by Eq.~(\ref{eq:energydensity}) with

-For the mean-field of the $\sigma$ meson, Eq.\,(\ref{eq:sigmamf}) turns out to be
+For the mean-field of the $\sigma$ meson, Eq.~(\ref{eq:sigmamf}) turns out to be

-The mean-field of $\omega$ meson in SNM is calculated by Eq.\,(\ref{eq:omegamf}), in which $\rho_N$ is given by Eq.\,(\ref{eq:rhoabove}) with $k_b^\ast$ and $k_s^\ast$, instead of $k_b$ and $k_s$.
-In case of PNM, the value of $\bar \omega$ is evaluated similarly, using Eq.\,(\ref{eq:rhoaboven}) with $k_b^\ast$ and $k_s^\ast$.
-In contrast, the mean-feild of $\rho$ meson in SNM vanishes because $\rho_3 = 0$, while, in PNM, it is calculated by Eq.\,(\ref{eq:rhomf}), where $\rho_3$ is given by Eq.\,(\ref{eq:rhoaboven}) with $k_b^\ast$ and $k_s^\ast$.
+The mean-field of $\omega$ meson in SNM is calculated by Eq.~(\ref{eq:omegamf}), in which $\rho_N$ is given by Eq.~(\ref{eq:rhoabove}) with $k_b^\ast$ and $k_s^\ast$, instead of $k_b$ and $k_s$.
+In case of PNM, the value of $\bar \omega$ is evaluated similarly, using Eq.~(\ref{eq:rhoaboven}) with $k_b^\ast$ and $k_s^\ast$.
+In contrast, the mean-feild of $\rho$ meson in SNM vanishes because $\rho_3 = 0$, while, in PNM, it is calculated by Eq.~(\ref{eq:rhomf}), where $\rho_3$ is given by Eq.~(\ref{eq:rhoaboven}) with $k_b^\ast$ and $k_s^\ast$.